SpliceNFT/splicenft/docs/artists.md

 # Splice for Artists

-Artists will be the heart and the soul of the Splice protocol.
-Splice's success depends solely on contributions of generative artiststhat make sense of NFT input parameters.
-If you're into programmatic arts, have a great idea, want to be part of the game or are wondering how to get started, we can only recommend to get in touch with us first: until Dec 2021 we concentrated on building the ecosystem.
-After going live, we'll focus on inventing the toolchain that will make style creations simple.

-If you feel adventurous, our initial styles of Emily Weil will help you to get an idea of how Splice styles work.
-We've committed them to our repository (`/renderers`) for reference (the code that's used on the dapp is actually stored on IPFS).
+If you're a generative artist interested in creating a Splice style NFT, welcome!
+Below is an outline of how Splice works, and how we can work together.
+If you have questions that remain unanswered, or if you want to get started building with Splice, please don't hesitate to contact us on [our discord](https://discord.gg/JhtT87y2BA).

 ## Writing style code

-We're currently only supporting style code that has been written using the [p5 library](https://p5js.org/).
+We're currently supporting style code that has been written using the [p5 library](https://p5js.org/).
 All styles follow the same boilerplate:

 ```ts
 import p5Types from 'p5';